 The principal office and headquarters of the Society is in Alpine, Brewster County, Texas.
 The mailing address of Alpine Humane Society is PO Box 1464, Alpine, Texas 79831.

-Section 2.
+Section 3.
 Number.
-The Board of Directors is composed of not fewer than five or more than nine members.
-The four elected officers as defined in Article V, Section 1, are default members and the remaining five members are considered as appointed.
-Any elected officer leaving office will not retain status as a Board member unless re-appointed to a vacant Director’s position.
+The Board is composed of not fewer than five or more than nine Directors.
+The four elected officers as defined in Article V, Section 1, are default Directors and the remaining five Directors are considered as appointed.
+Any elected officer leaving office will not retain status as a Director unless re-appointed to a vacant Director’s position.

-Section 4.
+Section 5.
 Vacancies.
-If any Director shall by death, resignation or otherwise cease to be a Director during his or her term, the Executive Committee will appoint a member to serve until the next annual election.
+If any Director shall by death, resignation or otherwise cease to be a Director during his or her term, the Executive Committee will appoint a Director to serve until the next annual election.

 Resignation is evidenced by giving written notice to the President with a copy to the Secretary.
 The resignation is deemed effective when communicated in writing.
-The membership will ratify the resignation at the next called Membership Meeting.
+The Board will ratify the resignation at the next called Board Meeting.

-Section 6.
+Section 7.
 Board Election Procedures.
-New Directors and current Directors will be elected or re-elected by a simple majority of the Active Members present at the annual meeting.
-The Governance Committee is responsible for nominating prospective Board members and conducting the election.
-Any Active Member can nominate a candidate for Board membership by submitting their name in writing to the Governance Committee no later than 14 days prior to the election.
+New Directors and current Directors will be elected or re-elected by a simple majority of the Directors present at the annual meeting.
+The Governance Committee is responsible for nominating prospective Directors and conducting the election.
+Any Director can nominate a candidate for Board membership by submitting their name in writing to the Governance Committee no later than 14 days prior to the election.
 Nominations are not taken from the floor.

-Section 7.
+Section 8.
 Conflicts of Interest.
-Any Board member who has a financial, personal, or official interest in or conflict (or appearance of conflict) with any matter pending before the Board, of such nature that it may prevent that member from acting on the matter in an impartial manner, will offer to voluntarily excuse him/herself and will refrain from discussion and voting on said item.
+Any Director who has a financial, personal, or official interest in or conflict (or appearance of conflict) with any matter pending before the Board, of such nature that it may prevent that Director from acting on the matter in an impartial manner, will offer to voluntarily excuse him/herself and will refrain from discussion and voting on said item.

-When any officer or Director is charged with any act for which the member may be removed, notice shall be served personally or by registered mail.
-If after due opportunity to be heard, at a duly called Board meeting, the Board, by majority vote of those present or by telephone or other electronic means, will cause such director to be removed.
-If removal is voted, it will take effect immediately and the Secretary shall inform the removed member if they are not present.
-The removed member may appeal their removal to the full Board and the action of a majority of the Directors at the duly-called Board meeting will constitute the final determination.
+When any officer or Director is charged with any act for which the Director may be removed, notice shall be served personally or by registered mail.
+If after due opportunity to be heard, at a duly called Board meeting, the Board, by majority vote of those present or by telephone or other electronic means, will cause such Director to be removed.
+If removal is voted, it will take effect immediately and the Secretary shall inform the removed Director if they are not present.
+The removed Director may appeal their removal to the full Board and the action of a majority of the Directors at the duly-called Board meeting will constitute the final determination.

 An officer or Director shall be automatically removed from the Board following the unexcused failure to attend three (3) consecutive duly-called Board meetings.

-Section 9.
+Section 10.
 Advisory Input.
-The Board of Directors has the authority to solicit professional or advisory input to assist in specialized areas of operations or to provide required expertise.
-Past Board members, individuals providing major financial support or persons with special skills or knowledge may be appointed to such an advisory group.
+The Board has the authority to solicit professional or advisory input to assist in specialized areas of operations or to provide required expertise.
+Past Directors, individuals providing major financial support or persons with special skills or knowledge may be appointed to such an advisory group.

-All officers shall serve two-year terms, and the President must reside in Brewster County.
+All officers shall serve two-year terms, and the President must reside in Texas.

 Section 2.
 Vacancies.
-When a vacancy occurs in any office by death, resignation, or otherwise, the President will appoint a member to serve until the next annual election.
+When a vacancy occurs in any office by death, resignation, or otherwise, the President will appoint a Director to serve until the next annual election.

 Section 3.
 President.
-The President presides over all meetings of the Society, the Board, and the Executive Committee; is an ex-officio member with vote on all committees of the Board; provides the Annual Meeting of the members of the Society a comprehensive report of the programs and policies followed by the Board in the preceding year.
+The President presides over all meetings of the Society, the Board, and the Executive Committee; is an ex-officio Director with vote on all committees of the Board; provides the Annual Meeting of the Board a comprehensive report of the programs and policies followed by the Board in the preceding year.

 Section 4.
 Vice President.
 The Vice President performs all functions of the President when the latter is incapacitated, unavailable, or for any reason cannot serve.
 The Vice President chairs the Governance Committee.

 Section 1.
 Annual Meeting.
-An Annual Meeting of the Board of Directors and the general membership of the Society is held in January of each year.
+An Annual Meeting of the Board is held in January of each year.
 The Annual Meeting will include the election of Directors and officers for the Society and a report from the President on activities and accomplishments from the previous year.

 Section 2.
 Regular Meetings.
-There shall be one regular meeting of the Board of Directors and the general membership of the Society each month.
-The date and time of the meetings will be determined by the Board of Directors.
+There shall be one regular meeting of the Board each month.
+The date and time of the meetings will be determined by the Board.

 Section 3.
 Special Meetings.
-Special meetings of the Board of Directors may be called at the discretion of the President or by the Secretary when requested to do so in writing by any three Directors.
-Special meetings of the members may be called at any time by the Board of Directors, or by any ten members qualified to vote, upon their filing with the Secretary a written request for the meeting, stating the purposes of the proposed meeting.
+Special meetings of the Board may be called at the discretion of the President or by the Secretary when requested to do so in writing by any three Directors.
 Special meetings for which written requests are made shall be held not less than 10 days or more than 30 days after the request.

 Section 4.
 Quorum.
-A majority of the Board members present or attending telephonically shall constitute a quorum.
+A majority of the Directors present or attending telephonically shall constitute a quorum.

 Section 5.
 Absences.
-If any member of the Board of Directors is absent from three consecutive regular meetings in a year, without being excused from attendance by the Board, the Board may declare that office vacant and the vacancy may be filled as herein provided.
+If any Director is absent from three consecutive regular meetings in a year, without being excused from attendance by the Board, the Board may declare that office vacant and the vacancy may be filled as herein provided.

 Section 6.
 Voting.
-Except as otherwise prescribed in these By Laws, decisions at any meeting of the membership, Board of Directors, the Executive Committee or other committees shall be by majority vote of those present, attending by telephone or electronically, and voting.
-Each Active Member and Director has one vote and voting by proxy is not permitted.
+Except as otherwise prescribed in these By-Laws, decisions at any meeting of the Board, the Executive Committee or other committees shall be by majority vote of those present, attending by telephone or electronically, and voting.
+Each Director has one vote and voting by proxy is not permitted.

 Section 7.
 Compensation.
 Directors and committee members are classified as volunteers and shall not receive any salaries or fees for their services but may be reimbursed for any expenses incurred in fulfilling their duties.

-The Executive Committee may act for the Board in intervals between Board meetings and exercise such other powers as the Board may authorize, subject to law and the provisions of these By Laws.
-Except for the power to amend the Articles of Incorporation and By Laws, the Executive Committee has all the power and authority of the Board of Directors, and is subject to the direction and control of the full Board.
+The Executive Committee may act for the Board in intervals between Board meetings and exercise such other powers as the Board may authorize, subject to law and the provisions of these By-Laws.
+Except for the power to amend the Articles of Incorporation and By-Laws, the Executive Committee has all the power and authority of the Board and is subject to the direction and control of the full Board.
 The Executive Committee must keep a record of its meetings which is open to inspection to the same extent as records of Board meetings and must report on any meetings it held at the next subsequent meeting of the Board.

 Section 2.
 Other Committees.
 The Executive Committee may appoint standing or special committees it considers necessary or appropriate.
-Committees must include at least one Board member but other committee members need not be members of the Board.
+Committees must include at least one Director but other committee members need not be Directors.
 The Society’s Standing Committees include Community Education, Development, Finance, and Governance.

 Section 4.
 Limitations.
-No committee may amend these By Laws, expand or fill vacancies on the Board, elect or remove any officer, or adopt or modify the Society’s budget.
-This section, however, does not preclude the Executive Committee from taking any necessary action on a temporary basis, subject to the earliest practical review and approval by the Board of Directors.
+No committee may amend these By-Laws, expand or fill vacancies on the Board, elect or remove any officer, or adopt or modify the Society’s budget.
+This section, however, does not preclude the Executive Committee from taking any necessary action on a temporary basis, subject to the earliest practical review and approval by the Board.

 Section 1.
 Parliamentary Procedure.
-All meetings of the members of the Society, the Board of Directors, and committees shall be conducted pursuant to Robert’s Rules of Order as set forth in the last published revision thereof.
+All meetings of the Board and committees shall be conducted pursuant to Robert’s Rules of Order as set forth in the last published revision thereof.

 Section 2.
 Fiscal Year.
 The fiscal year of the Society begins on January 1 and ends on the last day of December of each year.